bpbradley/locket/docs/CONFIGURATION.md

-# locket 0.10.0 -- Configuration Refereence
+# locket 0.10.0 -- Configuration Reference
 ## Commands

 - [`run`](./run.md) — Start the secret sidecar agent.
 All secrets will be collected and materialized according to configuration